sourcegraph/handbook/content/departments/product-engineering/engineering/process/gcp_access_process.md

 - Request access as follows
   - Google group to be added to: [gcp-admin-oncall@sourcegraph.com](mailto:gcp-admin-escalated@sourcegraph.com)
   - Time frame access is needed
-  - Approvals from incident lead, manager or security team
+  - Approvals from manager or security team
 - Tech Ops will add you to the google group
 - You will automatically lose access at the end of the time frame unless you renew with approvals